firebase/firebase-admin-dotnet/README.md

 * .NET Standard 2.0
 * .NET 6.0+

-Support for .NET Framework 4.6.1 is now deprecated.
-Next major version of the Admin SDK will terminate support for this framework.
-Developers are advised to upgrade their runtime frameworks accordingly.

 This is consistent with the frameworks supported by other .NET libraries associated with Google Cloud Platform.